Bilingual? There is a $46 billion dollar market waiting for you to start your side hustle.

 I never considered it a career, but it did pay for bills and helped fund our travel.

-I never saw my kid, and even though I was earning well I was totally miserable.
+I never saw my kid, and even though I was earning well, I was miserable.

 I left my job and fell back on translating.